developmentAC/grade_alert_rs/README.md

  ./
  - bulkPusher.sh
  - demoGrades_short.csv
- - dirNames.txt
  - gradeAlert.py
  - pairings.txt
- - repoBuilder.sh
 ```

 *Note: As the user uses __Grade_Alert_rs__ to handle gradebook repositories and markdown files, having
 the files in the above order will help to simplify the commands to use them.*

-### Summary of Commands

- - Be sure that you have all student repositories in a directory called, `student_repos/`.
- - Note: it is recommended that these repositories be created by copying all the `git clone` statements into a script file so that the repositories can be automatically created with each grade-update.
-Once the grades have been updated, then these repositories could be removed from the working directory to reduce clutter.
-Just an idea.

- - Save a gradebook file in a CSV file format (ex: `mygradebook.csv`).

- - Be sure that the `pairings.txt` file is present in the local directory and has been correctly formatted.
-For example, each line has the following format:
-  - `gradeBookFile,repositoryPath`
-  - Note: the line will look like: `studentName_gradebook.md,student_repos/gradebook-StudentName`)

- - Run `python3 gradeAlert.py mygradebook.csv` (this makes the gradebook files from the rows of the CSV file and are stored in `0_out/`).

- - Run `python3 gradeAlert.py -p` (this copies the gradebook files into their associated repositories which are defined in the `pairing.txt` file.)
- - Use `bulkPusher.sh` to push out all updated files to the gradebook repositories.

 ### A work in progress